-4. Where a student has failed to demonstrate their ability to maintain professional behaviour and conduct in a module in any one term, they will be deemed to have failed the PCC in respect of that module and will be referred to the Dean under the Progress Procedures, which can be accessed on the University's website - http://www.essex.ac.uk/about/governance/documents/policies/taught-progress-current.pdf.
-The Dean may then refer the student to a Progress Committee who will make one of the following decisions:
+4. Where a student has failed to demonstrate their ability to maintain professional behaviour and conduct in a module in any one term, they will be deemed to have failed the PCC in respect of that module and will be referred to the Faculty Dean to confirm if a failure of the PCC has occurred.

+The Faculty Dean may make one of the following decisions: